Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Liouvillian gap

 This solution actually satisfies $|E_{\bm{k}}|\ll|u|$.
 The imaginary part of $E_{\bm{k}}$ is closest to zero when $k^{1}=2\pi/L$ and $k^{2}=\ldots=k^{d}=0$.
-Thus we arrive at the explicit expression for the Liouvillian gap:
+Thus, we arrive at the explicit expression for the Liouvillian gap:

-This is the central result of this Letter.
+This is the central result of this paper.
 Clearly, the Liouvillian gap is proportional to $1/L^2$ for large $L$, but does not depend on $N$ or $d$.
-This result is consistent with the result for the one-dimensional model obtained by the Bethe ansatz (See Eq.
-(5) in Ref. \cite{nakagawa_exact_2021}).
-We also discuss in Supplemental Material that in one dimension, the energy of the bound state can be calculated without assuming that $|u|\gg \sum_{\mu=1}^d r_{\bm{k}}^\mu~$\footnotemark[2].
+This result is consistent with the result for the one-dimensional model obtained by the Bethe ansatz (See Eq.~(5) in Ref.~\cite{nakagawa_exact_2021}).
+We also discuss in Appendix \ref{sec:one-dimension} that in one dimension, the energy of the bound state can be calculated without assuming that $|u|\gg \sum_{\mu=1}^d r_{\bm{k}}^\mu~$.